 Your architectural designer will help you decide the orientation of your home – that is, where to position it and how to angle it on your site.
 This will be done in relation to the sun, as well as the views, but there are even more fundamental issues to consider.

-Art McCormack FRIAI of Mosart answers your questions.
+In this article, Art McCormack FRIAI of Mosart covers:

 I’m currently site hunting, what features should I look for?

 There is no perfect site but if you plan to build a house out in the countryside, the rule of thumb is to look for about three quarters of an acre.

 This is to accommodate the house, a well, recreational areas, a fruit and vegetable patch, car park and garage/outbuilding, but also the inevitable but hidden septic tank with its percolation area.
 Inability to provide adequate space for the latter is literally a show stopper – planning will not be obtained.